rberenguel/pyspark-arrow-pandas/README.md

 ---

-You can find an exported version using [reveal.js](http://revealjs.com) of the version given at Spark Barcelona [here](https://rberenguel.github.io/pyspark-arrow-pandas/pyspark.html#/).
-It is not 100% faithful to the PDF/Deckset version but is close enough (and animated gifs play)
+You can find an exported version using [reveal.js](http://revealjs.com) of the version given at Spark Summit [here](https://rberenguel.github.io/pyspark-arrow-pandas/pyspark.html#/).
+It is not 100% faithful to the PDF/Deckset version but is close enough (and animated gifs play).
+The export was generated with [this](https://github.com/rberenguel/awkrdeck) and tweaked to add a footer.

 ---